 - Florida produces about 70% of the total U.S. crop, and 90% of its production goes to make juice.

-- In Queen Victoria’s day, oranges were given as Christmas gifts in England.
+- In Queen Victoria’s day, they were given as Christmas gifts in England.

 - Did you know that the colour orange came from the orange fruit?

-- Two most common varieties of oranges are navel and Valencia oranges.
+- The two most common varieties are navel and Valencia oranges.

 - Orange is the world’s third most favourite flavor after chocolate and vanilla.

-- Oranges were first grown in south East Asia, north eastern India or southern China and were first cultivated in China around 2500 BC.
+- The orange was first grown in South East Asia, northeastern India or southern China and was first cultivated in China around 2500 BC.